aporlowski/pi-sdr/README.md

 Here we present some known limitations of this project and ideas for further expansion.

-- We have not detailed how to connect the radio to a speaker via bluetooh.
-Some use cases might include a connecting to a portable bluetooth speaker or a car audio system.
-This is likely possible becuase the Pi has a built in bluetooth radio.
+- We have not detailed how to connect the radio to a speaker via Bluetooth.
+Some use cases might include a connecting to a portable Bluetooth speaker or a car audio system.
+This is likely possible because the Pi has a built in Bluetooth radio.
 - The pi-top[4] case includes a small programmable OLED screen and buttons that can be controlled over the Raspberry Pi SPI link.
-It is likely possible to write software to display the named-entities of hte TGIDs on this screen.
-It can also be useful to display signal strenth information.
+It is likely possible to write software to display the named-entities of the TGIDs on this screen.
+It can also be useful to display signal strength information.
-- The pi-top[4] does not appeart to be able to connect to an HDMI screen if it booted unattached to one.
+- The pi-top[4] does not appear to be able to connect to an HDMI screen if it booted unattached to one.
 - Volume is not adjustable without a keyboard and screen.
 Software for the pi-top[4] case could be implemented to allow this.

-## Acknoledgements
+## Acknowledgements

-I would like to ackknowledge John for his useful OP25 [tutorial](https://www.hagensieker.com/wordpress/2018/07/17/op25-for-dummies/) that this tutorial extends and updates.
+I would like to acknowledge  John for his useful OP25 [tutorial](https://www.hagensieker.com/wordpress/2018/07/17/op25-for-dummies/) that this tutorial extends and updates.

 ## References